markh-de/KiVar/source/pypi/README.md

  * **Command Line Application** (this package) and
  * **KiCad Action Plugin** (available in KiCad PCM).

-PCB component variation rules are defined in component (i.e. symbol or footprint) fields.
-This allows for the complete variant configuration to be contained in the schematic and board files without requiring external data from outside the native KiCad design files.
+PCB component variation rules for multiple limited design scopes are defined in component (i.e. symbol or footprint) fields.
+This allows for the complete low-level variation configuration to be contained in the schematic and board files without requiring external data outside the native KiCad design.

+In addition, variant definition tables (KiCad-independent CSV format) can be used to summarize the configuration of these low-level scopes in classic flat variants, which can then be switched between.

 ## Features